jnidzwetzki/jnidzwetzki/README.md

 ### Hi there 👋

-I am Jan, software developer and computer scientist with a focus on distributed databases and distributed systems.
+I am Jan, a software developer and computer scientist with a focus on distributed databases and distributed systems.
 I am 36 years old, live in Berlin (Germany), and work for around 18 years in IT.
-I worked as system administrator, network administrator, software developer, and CTO.
-I am also a PhD student at the University of Hagen.
+I worked as a system administrator, network administrator, software developer, and CTO.
+At the moment, I am finishing my PhD (distributed databases) at the University of Hagen.

 - 🔭 I’m currently working on [BBoxDB](https://bboxdb.org) a distrbuted key-bounding-box-value store (see [full paper](https://link.springer.com/article/10.1007/s10619-019-07275-w)) (part of my PhD thesis).